-The use of oats in brewing has risen sharply over the last few years due to the new craze for haze.
-In the past five years at Crisp, we’ve seen oat sales increase tenfold.
+The use of oats in brewing beer has risen sharply over the last few years due to the new craze for haze.
+In the past five years at Crisp Malt, we’ve seen oat sales increase tenfold.
 That’s a lot of haze!
 Traditionally, the addition of oats had mainly been reserved for stouts since they add a silky smoothness to the finished beer due to their high polyphenol.
 However, the high fibre, protein, beta-glucan and fat content was thought detrimental to beer quality, causing processing issues and poor shelf-life stability.
 They continue to cause issues today, but since unfiltered beers are now in vogue, the main issue with oats is the slow mash filtration time.
 The same issues are applicable to high rye addition rates.

 The simple rule that governs mash filtration is Darcy’s Law.
 Henry Darcy was a French hydraulic engineer who first published this work in 1856.
 He developed his ideas throughout his career when he worked on using sand filters to improve the public water supply of Dijon.